-Hugo takes the parameters listed below into consideration when choosing a layout for a given page.
-They are listed in a priority order.
+Hugo takes the parameters listed below into consideration when choosing a template for a given page.
+The templates are ordered by specificity.
 This should feel natural, but look at the table below for concrete examples of the different parameter variations.

 The page Kind (the home page is one).
 See the example tables below per kind.
 This also determines if it is a single page (i.e. a regular content page.
 We then look for a template in _default/single.html for HTML) or a list page (section listings, home page, taxonomy lists, taxonomy terms.
 We then look for a template in _default/list.html for HTML).